-Microsoft wants the Surface Phone to be the 'ultimate mobile device'
+Microsoft kills off the Windows Phone once and for all

 Microsoft may wait until late 2017 to release Surface Phone

-After the Surface Phone failed to make an appearance at Microsoft’s 2016 BUILD conference, two reports from Windows Central quoting sources close to the matter, said Microsoft could wait until early 2017 to release the new device.
-The site’s late April report states April 2017 is the current target for the new smartphone.
-The first report said that instead of one Surface Phone, Microsoft could release three models.
-Early plans for the Surface Phone release allegedly suggest that there will be a consumer model, a business model, and an “enthusiast” model, or a high-spec version for tech geeks.
-Details about possible specs for the devices or what the difference will be between the three models have yet to be released.
+After the Surface Phone failed to make an appearance at Microsoft’s 2016 BUILD conference, two reports from Windows Central quoting sources close to the matter said that Microsoft would wait until “at least” 2017 to release a phone.
+It also suggested that Microsoft was working on as many as three separate Surface Phone models: A consumer model, a business model, and a high-spec “enthusiast” model.

-The rumored timing of the Surface Phone has recently been pushed out to late 2017.
-This follows statements by Microsoft CEO Satya Nadella in November 2016 that provides a tiny bit of clarification to Microsoft’s official position on smartphones.
-Specifically, Nadella indicated that Microsoft does not want to simply compete with the industry leaders with a “me-too” device but rather wants to focus its efforts and develop the “ultimate” mobile devices.
-If one reads between the lines, it would seem that the Surface Phone will be a high-end smartphone that’s possibly aimed at providing very specific value to the business market, serving as a halo device for Microsoft’s long-term mobile strategy, or some combination of both.
+The Surface Phone’s delay follows statements by Microsoft CEO Satya Nadella in November 2016 that clarify Microsoft’s position on smartphones.
+Specifically, Nadella indicated that Microsoft does not want to simply compete with the industry leaders with a “me-too” device, but focus its efforts and develop the “ultimate” mobile device.

+If one reads between the lines, it would seem that the Surface Phone was intended to be a high-end smartphone aimed at providing very specific value to the business market, serving as a halo device for Microsoft’s long-term mobile strategy.

 Microsoft purchased surfacephone.com

-Note: Update: Added news that Microsoft has killed the Surface Phone